 For information on subrecipient monitoring, please reference Part 3 of the Compliance Supplement.
-(Note: The Single Audit Act and 2 CFR Part 200, Subpart F regarding audit requirements do not apply to beneficiaries as defined in the Treasury CRF Program Guidance Treasury's FAQ B.13 at CRF-Guidance-Federal-Register 2021-00827.pdf (treasury.gov).
+(Note: The Single Audit Act and 2 CFR Part 200, Subpart F regarding audit requirements do not apply to beneficiaries as defined in Treasury's CRF Program Guidance Treasury's FAQ B.13 at CRF-Guidance-Federal-Register_2021-00827.pdf (treasury.gov).

-The Treasury CRF Program Guidance requires recipients to report on both subrecipients and beneficiaries in their reporting.
+Treasury's CRF Program Guidance requires recipients to report on both subrecipients and beneficiaries in their reporting.
 However, for the purposes of this Compliance Requirement, the requirement only applies to subrecipients as defined under the Uniform Guidance and not beneficiaries.